-h.
-Minnesota Ditch Irrigation Salinity Control - Project 1
+i.
+Minnesota Ditch Irrigation Projects

-Awarded from the 2010 FOA, the Minnesota Ditch Irrigation Salinity Control Project involves piping a portion of the Minnesota Canal & Reservoir Company's existing unlined canals in a tributary to the North Fork of the Gunnison River near Paonia, Colorado.
-In September 2011, Reclamation entered into an agreement to provide up to \$3.94 million from the Basinwide Program to pipe 5.2 miles of existing canals with an expected salt load reduction of about 3,263 tons per year.
-Construction will begin in the fall of 2012.
+Project 1 was selected in the 2010 FOA.
+This project involves piping a portion of the Minnesota Canal & Reservoir Company's existing unlined canals in a tributary to the North Fork of the Gunnison River near Paonia, Colorado.
+Reclamation has awarded an agreement to provide up to \$3.94 million to pipe 5.2 miles of existing canals with an expected salt load reduction of about 3,263 tons per year.
+Construction began in the fall of 2012 and was completed in 2013.